Hospice and end-of-life planning

 These discussions can be challenging and there may be differing viewpoints among the patient, family, and health care providers.

-Health care providers at Seattle Cancer Care Alliance believe their obligation is to the patient.
+Health care providers at Fred Hutchinson Cancer Center believe their obligation is to the patient.
 All decisions will be based on the best interest of the patient and the patient's expressed desires.

 Hospice care is designed for people who are in the last six months of their life and who are not receiving treatment aimed at curing their disease or prolonging their life.
 Usually hospice care is provided in your home by your own caregiver (such as a family member) along with regular visits from a hospice team (specialized nurses, social workers, chaplains, and volunteers).